Transfer-Entropy-Regularized Markov Decision Processes: Abstract

 \section{Abstract}

 We consider the framework of transfer-entropy-regularized Markov Decision Process (TERMDP) in which the weighted sum of the classical state-dependent cost and the transfer entropy from the state random process to the control random process is minimized.
-Although TERMDP is generally a nonconvex optimization problem, we derive an analytical necessary optimality condition expressed as a finite set of nonlinear equations, based on which an iterative forward-backward computational procedure similar to the Arimoto-Blahut algorithm is proposed.
-Convergence of the proposed algorithm to a stationary point of the considered TERMDP is established.
-Applications of TERMDP are discussed in the context of networked control systems theory and non-equilibrium thermodynamics.
+Although TERMDPs are generally formulated as nonconvex optimization problems, we derive an analytical necessary optimality condition expressed as a finite set of nonlinear equations, based on which an iterative forward-backward computational procedure similar to the Arimoto-Blahut algorithm is proposed. {\upd It is shown that every limit point of the sequence generated by the proposed algorithm is a stationary point of the TERMDP.} Applications of TERMDPs are discussed in the context of networked control systems theory and non-equilibrium thermodynamics.
 The proposed algorithm is applied to an information-constrained maze navigation problem, whereby we study how the price of information qualitatively alters the optimal decision polices.